M-Faheem-Khan/FullSend/README.md

+# Send
-# Send is a simple Implementation of Firefox Send with MERN Stack + Electron
+A simple Implementation of Firefox Send with MERN Stack + Electron